Insignificant Choice Polynomial Time: A Logic Capturing PTIME: Insignificant Choice

 These definitions of PTIME logics can be generalised to three-valued logics, in which case $\textit{Sat\/}_\Upsilon(S,\varphi)$ may be true, false or unknown.
 For these possibilities we say that $\varphi$ {\em accepts} $S$ or $\varphi$ {\em rejects} $S$ or neither, respectively.
 Then two disjoint classes $K_1$ and $K_2$ of structures over $\Upsilon$ are called {\em $\mathcal{L}$-separable} iff there exists a sentence $\varphi$ accepting all structures in $K_1$ and rejecting all those in $K_2$.

-In this sense, ICPT is to define a three-valued PTIME logic that separates pairs of structures in ICPT.
+In this sense, ICPT is to define a PTIME logic that separates pairs of structures in ICPT\footnote{We can either consider a two-valued logic separating structures that are accepted by a sentence of the logic from all other structures, or a three-valued logic separating structures that are accepted by a sentence of the logic from those that are rejected and those that are neither accepted nor rejected.}.
 The idea is that sentences of this logic are PTIME icASMs, for which $\Upsilon$ is the signature of the input structure.
 By abuse of terminology we also denote this logic as ICPT.